Pylons/pyramid/docs/narr/views.rst

    my_view = bfg_view()(MyView)

-More than one ``bfg_view`` decorator can be stacked on top of any number of others.
+More than one :class:`repoze.bfg.view.bfg_view` decorator can be stacked on top of any number of others.
 Each decorator creates a separate view registration.
 For example:

 .. code-block:: python
    :linenos: